Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 No. Applications are only accepted when a test date is established.
 The eligibility list will be in effect for a period of one year from test date or until the list has been exhausted, whichever occurs first.
 Questions?
 Please contact our

-Yes.
-You must hold a Texas Department of State Health Services DSHS Emergency Medical Services Certification Paramedic (National Registry, DSHS LicensedParamedic, or DSHS EMT-P Certification).
+Depends.
+You must at least hold a Texas Department of State Health Services DSHS Emergency Medical Services Certification but the level of EMT can change each hiring process.
+The hiring requirements will be outlined with each hiring announcement posted on the City of San Marcos HR page.
 If you have any questions about your status with the Department of State Health Services, contact them through Texas DSHS Website.

 No. The San Marcos Fire Department does not utilize volunteer firefighters.
 We have a fully paid fire department staff.
 If you would like to observe the operations of the Department you may schedule a ’Ride-Along’.
 To schedule a Ride-Along, please click on this link: Ride Along with SMFD.
 At least a two week notice is required and you must complete an application complete with a background check.